-Half term has ensued, and this is making the parents cranky and oh my god how will I keep the little ones entertained, whilst the teachers are reaching for the wine and taking a well-earned rest.
+Half term has ensued and this is making the parents cranky.
+‘Oh my god how will I keep the little ones entertained?’
+While the teachers are reaching for the wine and taking a well-earned rest.

-Having worked from home for the last 3 years trying to juggle my work load and half term can be manic.
-My daughter also comes from a split family and only tends to spend an extra day at her fathers which doesn’t always help me with keeping her entertained.
-I am also on Auntie duties as child care is expensive, so I have my niece Jodie for a day or two as well just to help my brother out, plus Maisie and Jodie have a cousin’s love and get on fairly well so it’s nice to treat them and head on out.
+Having worked from home for the last three years trying to juggle my work load, half term can be manic.
+My daughter also comes from a split family and only tends to spend an extra day at her father’s house, which doesn’t always help me with keeping her entertained.
+I am also on Auntie duties as child care is expensive, so I have my niece Jodie for a day or two as well, just to help my brother out.
+Maisie and Jodie have a cousin’s love and get on fairly well, so it’s nice to treat them and head on out.

-Half term can get costly.
-Let’s face it we aren’t made of money and an hour or so’s worth of fun can land us £40 lighter before we know it and having a mini heart attack when viewing the bank balance.
+Half term can be costly.
+Let’s face it, we aren’t made of money and an hour or so’s worth of fun can land us £40 lighter before we know it and then having a mini heart attack when viewing the bank balance.

-So, what to do to keep the kids off the electronics or YouTube and get them outside into the fresh air and hoping they aren’t suddenly allergic to the sun?!
+So, what to do to keep the kids off the electronics, or YouTube, and get them outside into the fresh air all while hoping that they aren’t suddenly allergic to the sun?

 What to do?

-Hopefully for those of you going stir crazy at home then some of these will help you get the kids out and free range with costing next to nothing to entertain
+Hopefully for those of you going stir crazy at home, some of these suggestions will help you get the kids out and free range, while costing next to nothing to entertain:

-- The local country park to feed the wild fowl and get them running riot, you can pick up bird seed for about 50p which is kinder on the ducks’ tummies.
-You will also be surprised how far that goes.
+- The local country park to feed the wild fowl and get them running riot.
+You can pick up bird seed for about 50p which is kinder on the ducks’ tummies.
+You will also be surprised at how far that goes.

-- The national trust does a range of free or on a family budget events through the half term, just take a look at your local area and see what you can find.
+- The National Trust does a range of free or family budget events through the half term – just take a look at your local area and see what you can find.

-- If you’re in North Wales, then from the 27th – 28th of February they are running free rides on the mini steam trains at the Model railway show
+- If you’re in North Wales, then from the 27th – 28th of February there are free rides running on the mini steam trains at the Model railway show.

-- Places such as the VUE, Odeon cinema & Cineworld have a selection of movies and the prices are averaging £2.50 per ticket on selected days
+- Places such as VUE, Odeon cinema & Cineworld have a selection of movies and the prices are averaging £2.50 per ticket on selected days.

 What did I get up to?

-Half term keeps the 9-year-old entertained started with a sleep over on the Friday evening.
-Then a holy mother of god I have a 4-year-old and 9-year-old to entertain Saturday morning.
-My aim was to stay away from the rather clean home abode for most of the day.
-So, I booked trampolining.
-This 33-year-old then had to go and pay for an adult ticket as supervision only bands with a little loose terror meant I could only keep up by jumping on the trampolines with her.
-It’s amazing how quick 4-year old’s move from sight.
-Especially when she’s laughing her head off as Auntie can’t keep up.
+Half term kept the nine-year-old entertained, starting with a sleepover on the Friday evening.
+Then, Holy Mother of God, I had a four-year-old and a nine-year-old to entertain Saturday morning.
+My aim was to stay away from the rather clean home abode for most of the day, so I booked trampolining.
+This 33-year-old then had to go and pay for an adult ticket, as supervision-only bands with a little loose terror meant I could only keep up by jumping on the trampolines with her.
+It’s amazing how quick four-year-old’s move from sight, especially when she’s laughing her head off as Auntie can’t keep up.

 This led to rather tender feet and abdomen on Sunday morning.

-Sunday afternoon was a family day of let’s head to Haysden and knock out 5k and have a breakfast roll to tide us over until our traditional roast later in the evening.
+Sunday afternoon was a family day of, ‘let’s head to Haysden, knock out 5k and have a breakfast roll to tide us over until our traditional roast later in the evening.’
 Maisie loved it.
 She was wading in puddles in her bright pink wellies and came home covered in mud.
 Lesson learned by Maisie?
-Don’t start a water fight when mummy is faster and has on proper walking boots.
+Don’t start a water fight when mummy is faster and is wearing proper walking boots.

 Monday was a rest day.
-Tuesday, we had an appointment with Maisie’s new tutor.
-She starts year 5 in September and after discovering the pass rate for the Kent test is only 25% nationally, well she just needs the help and guidance to get through what is classed as a really hard test for kids her age.
+On Tuesday, we had an appointment with Maisie’s new tutor.
+She starts year 5 in September and after discovering the pass rate for the Kent test is only 25% nationally, she needed the help and guidance to get through what is classed as a really hard test for kids her age.

-Wednesday we went to Go Ape over at Leeds castle.
-If this is booked far enough in advance then discounts can be used.
+On Wednesday we went to Go Ape over at Leeds castle.
+If this is booked far enough in advance, then discounts can be used.
 This cost us £71 for two adults and one child.

-Go ape was absolutely amazing and the harness didn’t hinder me and was very comfortable around my stoma.
+Go ape was absolutely amazing – the harness didn’t hinder me and was very comfortable around my stoma.

 A vlog will follow shortly on that and will show that having a stoma gives us back a quality of life.